KrunalDesigner/Animatext/README.md

 Installation : <br>
 1st - download and link you html page inside a head tag<br>
 2nd - copy and past below the code<br>
-note: do not copy the code directly on github, you can download README.md file, and open this file and after copy this code.
+> note : do not copy the code directly on github, you can download README.md file, and open this file and after copy this code.

 <div class="animaTextFade infinite">
   <h1>